 In 2012, Beth recommenced Tai Chi but her legs and feet weren’t flexible enough for the Tai Chi movements.
 Her condition was such that she required a walking stick.
-In order to build her energy, she attended the Qigong Dai course and the Self Healing Qigong workshop taught by Fontane.
-At first she found it difficult to centre and focus, but from the first class, she experienced energy moving throughout her body and extreme heat in her feet.
+To build her energy, she attended the Qigong Dai course and the Self Healing Qigong workshop taught by Fontane.
+At first, she found it difficult to centre and focus, but from the first class, she experienced energy moving throughout her body and extreme heat in her feet.

 “I was lathered in sweat and a little disorientated and I felt that red hot splinters were streaming out of my feet.”

 “I began to practise the Self Healing Qigong daily and was aware after each practice there was a distinct development of core strength.
 After a few short weeks, I’d reduced the need to take the heavy level of pain killers, Lyrica, that I’d been prescribed.
 I went from reliance on the medication to none at all in less than two months.”

 Beth does experience some difficulty in relaxing and emptying her mind during the practice.
 She decided to enrol in the Taoist 5 Elements Sitting Qigong which detoxes the body, nourishes the energy and balances the 5 major organs (liver, heart, spleen, lung and kidneys).
 She has found that when practised with the Self Healing Qigong, the Sitting Qigong has further increased her energy and enjoyment of life.